guidefari/here_hugo/apps/v2/src/content/resource/effect.md

 title: "Learning Effect"
 date: 2026-06-20T10:00:00+02:00
 layout: "effect-course"
-description: "A crash course through Effect — videos, podcasts, docs, and repos that helped me learn it, in the order I'd take them."
+description: "A crash course through Effect: videos, podcasts, docs, and repos that helped me learn it, in the order I'd take them."
+featured: true
 tags: [effect]
 noindex: false
 images: ["https://images-here-hugo.vercel.app/api/og-image?title=Learning%20Effect"]
 intro: |
   A path through the resources that helped me learn Effect.
-The order is roughly the order I'd take them in, but every section is independent — jump to whatever fits where you are.
+The order is roughly the order I'd take them in, but every section is independent: jump to whatever fits where you are.
 first_taste:
   caption: "This is the idea.
 The rest of the page is everything I read or watched to actually understand it."